-- · Never run the instrument with missing bottles or with loose or missing bottle caps. - Never run the instrument without the carbon filter or an external exhaust system, as this will release potentially dangerous fumes into the laboratory.
+- Never run the instrument without the condensate bottle or with the loose or missing condensate bottle cap. - Never run the instrument without the carbon filter or an external exhaust system, as this will release potentially dangerous fumes into the laboratory.